MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 You will see all the information of your chosen resource.
 And you can always use the `Escape` key to go back to the previous screen.

-Now let's take a look at the config map that we're updated before.
+Now let's take a look at the `СonfigMap` that we're updated before.

 ![](../images/part31/29.png)

 It's the `aws-auth` config map in the `kube-system` namespace.
-If we press `d` to describe it, we will see the `github-ci` user in the map users section.
+If we press `d` to describe it, we will see the `github-ci` user in the `mapUsers` section.

 ![](../images/part31/30.png)